Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 3. Repair damaged hair

-With our flagship product, the Duo Nutrition-Capillaire, restore vigor to your hair by providing pure and natural keratin, with an absorption rate of 95%.
+With our flagship product, the Duo Nutrition-Capillaire, restore strength to your hair by providing pure and natural keratin, with 95% absorption.

 This means that the keratin molecules remain intact during the digestion of the capsules in our stomach.

-Our Keratin Absolute is patented, its effectiveness is proven: It will act deeply for an anti-hair loss action, it will nourish and repair your hair for fuller hair.
+Our Keratin Absolute is patented, its effectiveness is proven: It will act deeply for an anti-hair loss effect, it will nourish and repair your hair for fuller hair.

 Thanks to our Growth Complex which will provide all the building blocks of keratin, the bulb will be able to select everything it needs from the bloodstream to synthesize keratin.